 Which Is Better: Soft Close or Self Close?

-• Reduce noise or impact on the frame
+• Reduces noise and impact on the door frame

-That’s why soft-close hinges are better for residential garages.
+That’s why soft closing garage door hinges are better for residential garages.
 They combine the reliability of self-closing with a controlled, gentle action that enhances both safety and comfort.
 If you’re looking for an ideal solution for your garage doors where safety, performance, and aesthetics matter, soft closing hinges are there to serve.

 Waterson Self Closing and Soft Closing Garage Door Hinges